 Experiment during practice fishing days because the bass will act different in the fall and you don't want to wait until tournament day to be experimenting.
 When you approach your fall tournaments, learn to use the changing conditions and other factors to your advantage.
 Don't let a change in the weather psychologically change your attitude about the fishing in a negative way because very often that change can make for a winning day.

 I hope to see everyone on the lake.
-Good luck at P.K. for the Honey Hole team championship qualifiers and God Bless.
+Good luck and God Bless.

 Bill Wilcox is sponsored by Ranger Boats, Yamaha Outboards, MCMC, BG Products, Pro Rule, Johnson Fiberglass, Brown's Automotive, Continental Batteries, Kistler Rods, Swamp Hog Lures, Strike King Lures, and Fun-n-Sun Sports Center.